It's called air conditioning folks! Or, better yet, it's those amazing heat pumps you've all heard of!

 1 tsp-ish each: sea salt, pepper, cinnamon, paprika

-optional: 1 cup more/less of coconut milk (gives it a creamier texture and taste (could use regular milk as well)
+optional: 1 cup more/less of coconut milk (gives it a creamier texture and taste (could any kind)

 optional: green onion on top!